The World Today (Australian radio program)

 The World Today is an Australian current affairs program which delivers national and international news and analysis to radio and online audiences nationally and throughout the region.
 It is broadcast on the ABC Radio National and ABC Local Radio networks.

 History

 The show first aired on 21 June 1999.

-In June 2020, ABC announced that Eleanor Hall would be stepping down from her role from August, after 19 years of hosting the program.
+In June 2020, the ABC announced that Eleanor Hall would be stepping down from her role from August, after 19 years of hosting the program.
 Sally Sara has been announced as her replacement.